Vaporjawn/Vaporjawn.github.io/documentation/README.md

 maybe store a user's post history in local storage

 maybe make a image preview meta like you did with the file path

+think about importing the bio the same way, through gist and then manually changing it through gist and have all the page call the same url